elennick/moonshotadv/README.md

 While this option is enabled, you can press ESCAPE to bring up the pause menu and press the following keys to toggle debug actions:
 * V - sets the volume to 0
 * R - restarts the current level
+* N - skips to the next level
 * Q - calls `love.event.quit()` and stops the game
 * L - tries to load levels JSON from the system clipboard